WRITING

 The title that I give to my general research agenda is “global political asceticisms.”
 I undertake the global, contextual, and comparative study of organized systems for the training and modification of bodily and mental capacities.
 Most recently, I have been exploring Gandhi’s ascetic activism and the ashram as an “ascetic technology” for the generation of anticolonial and anticapitalist political agency.

-Books (in progress)
+Book (in progress)

 The City and Self-Transformation: Michel Foucault and the Death of Politics